First Nation Fire Protection Services

 Fire Protection on Reserve

-Some First Nations have set up their own fire department on reserve.
+Some First Nations have set up their own fire departments on reserve.
 This is at the discretion of Chief and Council who prioritize their core capital funding accordingly.

 Other First Nations have signed formal agreements with neighbouring municipalities for fire protection services.
 It is the responsibility of the First Nation to make these arrangements, and to pay for the services through their operational budget.